Skip to content

 The total extent covered is: cache_extent before + main axis extent + cache_extent after.

-clip_behavior #
+clip_behavior class-attribute instance-attribute #

 clip_behavior: ClipBehavior = HARD_EDGE